-The NCUA's emphasis will be reviewing actions taken by credit unions to assist borrowers facing financial hardship and to mitigate credit losses.
 NCUA examiners will review credit union policies and the use of loan workout strategies, risk management practices, and new strategies implemented to assist borrowers impacted by the COVID-19 pandemic, including new programs authorized through the CARES Act.
+In particular, examiners will evaluate a credit union's controls, reporting, and tracking of these programs.
+Examiners will also ensure credit unions have evaluated and are effectively managing the impact of COVID-19 on their credit risk, capital position, and overall financial stability.